February Meeting: Introduction to Antenna Modeling

-The meeting will take place at 7:30 P.M. on Thursday, November 9, in room L-103 (level L1) of the Warnock Engineering on the University of Utah campus.
-Take the elevator near the soutwest corner of the building.
-(The elevators near the east entrance do not go there!)
+The meeting will take place at 7:30 P.M. on Thursday, February 8, in room 2050 (the “Robison” classroom) of the Warnock Engineering Building on the University of Utah campus.

 UARC meetings are held on the second Thursday of each month at 7:30 P.M., in the Warnock Engineering Building on the University of Utah campus.
-The meetings during the University's fall semester of 2017 will be in room L-103 on level L1.
+The meetings during the University's spring semester of 2017 will be in room 2050 on the second floor.

 See the map for information on finding the building.
 The room number varies depending on availability.